040840308-liu/ICSE2025-OLASan-Artifact/README.md

    python3 batch_run.py

    #The detected results can be found in output.txt from Folder:

    $Path/OLASan-Artifact/Juliet/testcases/CWE121_Stack_Based_Buffer_Overflow/s09/

    #Note:CWE121_Stack_Based_Buffer_Overflow/s09/ include intra-object overflow examples, which all ASan, ASan--, HWASan and GiantSan fails to detect.

-3. Dynamic Profiling
+3. **Dynamic Profiling**

-download ProfileRelease version llvm (https://github.com/040840308-liu/ProfileRelease-LLVM) and save to a folder
+   download ProfileRelease version llvm [here](https://github.com/040840308-liu/ProfileRelease-LLVM) and save to a folder

 #set environment variables to use profiling llvm